-The Omnibus Incentive Plan is a "rolling" share-based compensation plan pursuant to which up to an aggregate of 10% of the Shares outstanding may be reserved for issuance under it and any other security-based compensation plans of the Corporation (including the Predecessor Plans), with a sublimit of 5% of the Shares outstanding being reserved for RSUs, DSUs and PSUs.
 Pursuant to the policies of the TSXV, "rolling" share-based compensation plans must receive shareholder approval annually.
 The terms of the Omnibus Incentive Plan are more fully described in this Information Circular under the heading "Omnibus Incentive Plan" and a full copy of the Omnibus Incentive Plan is attached as Schedule B. The Predecessor Plans are each more particularly described in Schedule C - Description of the Option Plan and Schedule D - Description of the Incentive Share Plan.
+Any Options and other awards granted under the Predecessor Plans continue to be governed by the applicable Predecessor Plan but no further awards are available for grant under the Predecessor Plans following approval of the Omnibus Incentive Plan in 2022.

-The Omnibus Incentive Plan will replace the Corporation's existing Predecessor Plans and no further Options or other awards will be granted under the Predecessor Plans following Shareholder approval of the Omnibus Incentive Plan, provided that, outstanding Options and other awards under the Predecessor Plans will continue to be governed by the applicable Predecessor Plan.
-As of the date hereof, 1,398,585 Shares are reserved for issuance pursuant to Options already granted and outstanding pursuant to the Corporation's Option Plan and 563,165 Shares are reserved for issuance pursuant to RSUs and DSUs already granted and outstanding pursuant to the Corporation's Incentive Share Plan, resulting in a total of 1,961,750 Shares reserved for issuance under the Predecessor Plans, representing an aggregate 5.8% of the Shares outstanding.
+As of the date hereof, 712,916 Shares are reserved for issuance pursuant to Options, RSUs and DSUs granted and outstanding under the Omnibus Incentive Plan, 827,216 Shares are reserved for issuance pursuant to Options granted and outstanding pursuant to the Corporation's Option Plan and 563,165 Shares are reserved for issuance pursuant to RSUs and DSUs granted and outstanding pursuant to the Corporation's Incentive Share Plan, resulting in a total of 2,103,297 Shares reserved for issuance under the Omnibus Plan and the Predecessor Plans, representing an aggregate 5.8% of the Shares outstanding.